-SMS: Text message reminders and confirmations come in packs of 100, 500, and 1000, starting at $16 cents per text.
-TimeCenter offers 50 free text messages thrown with any prepurchase (beyond the one month subscription).
+SMS: Text message reminders and confirmations come in packs of 100, 500, and 1000, starting at $0.16 per text.
+TimeCenter offers 50 free text messages thrown with any prepurchase (beyond the one-month subscription).
 Every account receives 10 free text reminders to start.

-Prepayment: You can choose to prepay for 3, 6, or 12 months, with 5-10 % discounts offered for the longer subscriptions and 50 free texts for any, including the 3-month subscription.
+Prepayment: You can choose to prepay for 3, 6, or 12 months, with 5 -10 percent discounts offered for the longer subscriptions and 50 free texts for any plan, including the 3-month subscription.

 Ease of Use:

 TimeCenter’s best reviews all describe the software as easy to use.
 Its user interface is minimalistic and plain while retaining a professional feel.
-The straightforward layout and lack of extraordinary features makes setup and navigation through the site very simple.
-It took me less than an hour to discover every feature, and only a little more time to test them.
+The straightforward layout and lack of extraordinary features make setup and navigation through the site very simple.

 - Setup: Initial setup requires only very basic business information and a single service name and duration.
 First-time users will get the briefest of pop-outs explaining the main tabs, but the site is otherwise self-explanatory.
 The only thing I found counterintuitive was setting up calendar availability.
-Rather than choose regular business hours for a main calendar and creating service categories or staff calendars within that, you manually create totally unique hours on a particular day for each separate “calendar” and can repeat that schedule over the coming days or weeks.
+Rather than choosing regular business hours for a master calendar and creating service categories or staff calendars within it, you manually create totally unique hours on a particular day for each separate “calendar” and can repeat that schedule over the coming days or weeks.
 You can insert breaks into the day’s schedule or delete several days from within a string of repeated schedules.
-Essentially, there is no primary calendar; all schedules are created and kept separately.
+Essentially, there is no master calendar; all schedules are created and kept separately.

 - Graphic User Interface: TimeCenter’s ease of use comes largely from its friendly icons, clickable buttons, primarily white and light gray color scheme, and simple organization.
-Big buttons, clickable checkboxes, and drop-down lists for every customizable setting make your choices as a user very clear.
+Big buttons, clickable checkboxes, and drop-down lists for every customizable setting render your choices as a user very clear.
 The site’s simplicity makes use very non-threatening.
 The interface is starting to look a little bit dated, but it’s still a nice-looking program.

-- Settings: TimeCenter offers some options for most settings, but never many.
-For example, you can add your own 80-character message on to the automatic appointment details shown in SMS reminders and confirmations by, but the messages are identical and impersonal.
+- Settings: TimeCenter offers some options for most settings, but not many.
+For example, you can add your own 80-character message onto the automatic appointment details in SMS reminders and confirmations, but the messages are identical and impersonal.
 You can choose the text but not the formatting for email reminders/confirmations.
 You can decide that events and classes should not always be open, but you can only set their availability to one or two weeks in advance.
 Service settings include name, duration (which can be set to the minute), and description.
 There is an option to hide each service from clients.

 - Customization: TimeCenter’s business websites all look identical; there is no room for branding with colors or a logo.
 A blue header names the business and a two-tab bar offers to take you either to a bookable list of services or an “About Us” page featuring a business description with a booking policy and contact information.
 A Google map of the business address is integrated into the “About Us” page.
 You can customize the text in SMS and email communication going out to clients.

-- Customer Booking: Businesses can easily integrate a Book Now button, which leads the user to the TimeCenter page, into a pre-existing website.
-The customer booking page layout imitates that of the rest of the software and is therefore very easy to use.
-During booking, customers can view the calendar by week, month, or even as a list (for classes).
+- Customer Booking: Businesses can easily integrate a Book Now button, which leads the user to the TimeCenter page or onto a pre-existing website.
+The customer booking page layout imitates the rest of the software and is therefore very easy to use.
+During booking, customers can view the calendar by week and month, or even in the form of a list (for classes).
 A name and cell phone number are always required to confirm a booking, along with any other fields you deem mandatory.
-Unfortunately, required fields are indistinguishable from optional, making it impossible to tell what information is necessary until the customer’s confirmation is denied.
+Unfortunately, required fields are indistinguishable from optional ones, making it impossible for the customer to tell which information is actually mandatory until their confirmation is denied.
 This annoyance is balanced out by the fact that each client receives a password associated with their email address for signing in to view, cancel, print, or reschedule their appointments from the booking page.
 You can demo the customer scheduling process here.

 Customer Service and Support:

-TimeCenter offers quick, thorough answers by email and even offers phone support, though you might strongly prefer emailing your questions or submitting a ticket if you live as far from Sweden as I do.
-For your convenience, 21 FAQs are listed under the support tab of a business’ TimeCenter page for the most common questions.
+TimeCenter offers quick, thorough answers by email and even offers phones support, though you might strongly prefer emailing your questions or submitting a ticket if you live as far from Sweden as I do.

 Negative Reviews and Complaints:

-While TimeCenter’s public reviews are limited to general company profiles and several totally positive customer reviews, I found some limitations and one glitch while testing it.
+While TimeCenter’s public reviews are limited to general company profiles and several totally positive customer reviews, its limitations are fairly apparent:

 - No payment information: TimeCenter deals strictly with appointment scheduling, making it incapable of taking payments from clients or even tracking revenue.
-Integration with a payment platform, the option to safely capture credit card information, or even just the ability to produce reports based on the worth as well as the mere number of appointments would greatly enhance the software’s capabilities.
+Integration with a payment platform, the option to safely capture credit card information, or even just the ability to produce reports based on the worth (or mere number) of appointments would greatly enhance the software’s capabilities.

-- One staff per service or class: There’s no way to assign more than one staff member to any service, though you can add multiple services under a single staff.
+- One staff per service or class: There’s no way to assign more than one staff member to any service, though you can add multiple services under a single person.